Carefully planned skirts and a couple of tricks make trimming stairs an easier job, no matter how bad the framing.

 The best of these pro-level tools should be equally suited to heavy, aggressive cuts and delicate, detailed curves.

 While fiberglass batts continue to be a widely used form of insulation, they don't always perform to their rated R-value.

-Understand when to vent your roof, when not to, and how to execute each approach successfully
+Building scientist Joseph Lstiburek explains when to vent your roof, when not to, and how to execute each common roof-venting approach successfully.

 Wood, resin, aluminum, or magnesium?

 Concrete work -- especially outdoor projects such as sidewalks -- requires a series of finishing steps after the concrete is mixed and placed in the forms.
 First, the concrete is…

 As part of an extensive renovation project, veteran carpenters Don Carlson and Bill Broome installed a coffered ceiling in an enclosed sunporch.
 Their first challenge was dealing with the original…